MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.25 Continuous Calendar

-This will be tested by going to each calendar view and making sure they can all be scrolled.
+Verification will be complete if the user's can continuously scroll the calendar month view.
+Each of the months currently on screen will be different background colors.
+A header label will show which month the calendar is currently on.

-### 4.2.25.1 Continuous Calendar Month View
+#### 4.2.25.1 Continuous Calendar Month View

-Validation will be successfull if in the moth view, at least the previous months last week, and the next months first week are visable.
+Tester will open the month view of the calendar, and verify that they can see the last week of the previous month, and the first week of the next month.
+They will scroll down, and verify that the month changes to the next month.
+The tester will scroll up, and verify that the previous month appears.

-### 4.2.25.2 Continuous Calendar Month Alternating Background Color
+#### 4.2.25.2 Continuous Calendar Month Alternating Background Color

-Validation will be successfull if each month viewed has an alternating background color.
+The tester will verify that the background of last month's last week is a different color than the current month.
+They will also verify that the background of the first week of next month is a different background color.
+They will scroll down, and verify that the background color shifts with the month it corresponds to.
+For example, if June has a light green background and is the current month, then when scrolling down the light green will be on the last week of June displayed at the top of the view.
+July and it's corresponding color will be displayed as the current month view.

-### 4.2.25.3 Continuous Calendar Month Label
+#### 4.2.25.3 Continuous Calendar Month Label

-This will be tested by making sure the month is displayed at the top of the calendar durring month view.
+The tester will verify that the current month is displayed at the top of the month view.
 ### 4.2.26 Holidays

-This will be tested by checking the calendar to make sure major holidays are marked on the calendar.
+Verification will be complete when the user can see all major holidays as given by the following link: https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/holidays-work-schedules-and-pay.

-### 4.2.26.1 Labels for Holidays
+#### 4.2.26.1 Labels for Holidays

-Validation will be successfull if major holidays are marked with a small text lable naming the holiday.
+The tester will verify that each of the holidays mentioned in the above website under the heading "Holidays for Federal Employees" are on the calendar with the name given, and that the day corresponds to the description on the website.

-### 4.2.26.2 Watermark on Holidays
+#### 4.2.26.2 Watermark on Holidays

-Validation will be successfull if national holidays on the calendar are also have watermarks on the days of the holidays.

-### 4.2.27 Location

-This will be tested by adding a location to the calendar, and opening a calendar location in the map application to make sure it works both ways.
+The tester will verify that there is a watermark on each of the holidays, and that the image corresponds to the holiday.### 4.2.27 Location

+Verification will be successful when users can add an address to an event, and then click a map icon next to that event that opens the address in their map application.

-### 4.2.27.1 Event Location
+#### 4.2.27.1 Event Location

-Validation will be successfull if you can add addresses to events you create.
+Tester will create a calendar event and verify that they can add an address to the event.

-### 4.2.27.2 Google Maps Integration
+#### 4.2.27.2 Google Maps Integration

-Validation will be successfull if you can open a location in the calendar with google maps.
+Tester will Create a calendar event, and add an address as done in 4.2.27.1.
+The tester will exit the event details, and then click on the item in the calendar.
+They will verify that a map with a pin icon is shown and click it.
+They will verify that the address is the same that they typed in, and that it opens in Google Maps.
 ### 4.2.28 Apple Maps Integration

 Validation will be successful if apple device users can have locations that are in the calendar pulled up on Apple Maps.